- LING500 - Formal Semantics

 Credit Hours: 3

-- LING592 - Advanced Computer-Assisted Language Learning
+- LING592 - Research in Computer-Assisted Language Learning

 Credit Hours: 3